banjo/regcode/docs/content/en/index.md

 ## API Example

-This exact example can be demontrated using the `Regcode API`.
+This exact example can be demonstrated using the `Regcode API`.

 ```ts